suffolklibraries/lgc/content/collections/events/blank-page-lowestoft-16-04.md

     content:
       -
         type: text
-        text: 'Join bookbinding extraordinaire Hazel Garrity for this creative workshop for 10-16 year olds at Lowestoft Library.
-Learn how to create your very own nature journal using traditional bookbinding tools and techniques.
+        text: 'Join digital artist Michelle Brace for this creative workshop for 10-16 year olds at Lowestoft Library.
+Create your own digital billboard using text, collage materials and visual mixing techniques!
 This workshop is part of '
       -
         type: text
         marks: